 The best time to book ferries

 If you’re not tied to the school holidays, look out for seasonal special offers too, particularly for shorter breaks.
-P&O, for example, ran an offer earlier this year of £70 for a three-day short break on its Dover-Calais route, for a car and up to nine passengers (yes, nine).
+P&O, for example, recently ran an offer of £70 for a three-day short break on its Dover-Calais route, for a car and up to nine passengers (yes, nine) and at time of writing has an offer (valid until 24 March 2019) via the Daily Mail’s discount codes site for a five-night break at £90.

-If you decide to cross the channel by rail, Eurostar publishes its fares six months in advance, and with each new batch, it throws in a number of lead-in fares of just £29 each way.
+If you decide to cross the channel by rail, Eurostar publishes its fares six months in advance, and with each new batch, it throws in a small number of lead-in fares of just £58 return.
+If you’re taking the car, Eurotunnel short-stay (five days or less) tickets are from £66 per car, each way.

 The best time to book a package holiday